Skip to main content

 • Q. I need both a freezer and a refrigerated trailer rental.
 Can you help? a.
 Our refrigerated trailer rentals are both coolers AND freezers.
 Depending on your requirements, we can regulate the temperature from 0 to 50 degrees F.

-Renting a refrigerated trailer just makes good sense for many businesses in North Charleston and the metro area.
-That's why North Charleston Refrigerated Trailer proudly serves South Carolina and the Lowcountry with refrigerated and frozen transportation rentals.
-If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in North Charleston, look no further than CRT.
+Renting a refrigerated trailer just makes good sense for many businesses in North Charleston, SC and the metro area.
+That's why North Charleston, SC Refrigerated Trailer proudly serves in North Charleston, SC and the Lowcountry with refrigerated and frozen transportation rentals.
+If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in North Charleston, SC, look no further than CRT.

 phone (843) 296-6617